Stage 3: Booster Seats

 A high back booster must be used with a lap and shoulder belt.
 Most models can be taller than the vehicle seat and provide head support when the seat back is low.
 Check the manual.
 A built-in guide helps position the vehicle belt in the centre of the shoulder and chest.

 Many models have adjustable backs that can ‘grow’ with your child.
 A number of high back boosters are designed to be converted into backless boosters by detaching the backrest.

 Using a Booster Seat:

 Read and carefully follow the instructions that came with your booster seat and your vehicle owner’s manual.

 The back seat of the vehicle is the safest place for a child.
-Transport Canada recommends that all children 12 years and under sit in the back seat.
+Transport Canada recommends that all children under 13 years sit in the back seat.
 All booster seats need a lap and shoulder belt.
 If the centre, rear position has a lap and shoulder belt, this is the preferred place for a booster seat.
 It is likely the furthest away from the point-of-impact from any direction.
 If only a lap belt is present, then one of the side seating positions should be used.

 A booster seat must not be installed in a front seating position that has an active air bag.
 For side-impact air bags, follow your vehicle manufacturer’s instructions.
 Clear the area between the booster seat and the door of all objects.